MichMATYCwebsite/MichMATYC/content/webinars.md

 ### Upcoming Webinars

-#### MichMATYC Sharing Session: Discussion Boards and Student Engagement
-<i class="far fa-calendar-alt" style="margin-right: 5px;"></i><i>December 8, 2020</i><br/>
-Time: 4:00-5:00 pm ET<br/>
-Registration: <a href="http://bit.ly/michmatyc_discussboard">Sharing Session - Sign Up</a><br/>
-Description: Our next sharing session will consist of focused conversation concerning discussion board topics that engages and motivates math students to participate throughout their learning process.
-As teaching online or remotely can be a challenge, especially during a pandemic, teachers need more resources to reach all students.
-Enhancing your face-to-face or online course with online tools, such as discussion boards, can help overcome challenges inherent in remote learning.
-Join us to learn more about how colleagues around the state are using discussion boards and other online tools to increase student engagement with course materials and with each other.<br/><br/>

 #### Interactive Tools for Virtual Teaching
 <i class="far fa-calendar-alt" style="margin-right: 5px;"></i><i>January 29, 2021</i><br/>
 Time: 2:00-3:00 pm ET<br/>